mmohr2/michelle_test/README.md

 Camila Vargas Poulsen a Data Science Educator at NCEAS.

 ## How to create a Git Repository
-In the top right corner, click the + sign and go down to "New Repository" Create Repository Name and description
+- In the top right corner, click the + sign and go down to "New Repository"
+- Create Repository Name and description
-Decide if it is public or private
+- Decide if it is public or private
-Initialize the repoistory with the "ReadMe" File
+- Initialize the repository with the "ReadMe" File
-Add a .gitignore "R" file
+- Add a .gitignore.
+Choose "R" file
-Choose a license (suggested "Apache 2.0")
+- Choose a license (suggested "Apache 2.0")
-Click create repository
+- Click create repository